Religion in the Outer Hebrides: Religion in Lewis

-Religion is important in Lewis, with much of the population belonging to one of five Presbyterian churches represented on the Island: the Free Church, the Free Church (Continuing), a congregation of the Associated Presbyterian Churches, the Free Presbyterian Church and the Church of Scotland.
-While Presbyterianism dominates Lewis, other Christian denominations have a presence with a Scottish Episcopal (Anglican) church, a Roman Catholic church, a Salvation Army corps and an independent Pentecostal/Charismatic Church (New Wine Church).
+Religion is important in Lewis, with much of the population belonging to one of six Presbyterian churches represented on the Island: the Free Church (14 congregations) the Church of Scotland (13 congregations), the Free Presbyterian Church (three congregations), the Free Church (Continuing) (three congregations), and a congregation of each of the Associated Presbyterian Churches, and the Reformed Presbyterian Church of Scotland.
+While Presbyterianism dominates Lewis, other Christian denominations have a presence with a Scottish Episcopal (Anglican) church, a Roman Catholic church, a corps of The Salvation Army and an independent Pentecostal/Charismatic Church.
 Furthermore, there is LDS Church and a Jehovah's Witness Kingdom Hall in Stornoway.
 A small Asian community beginning in the 1930s and reaching 300 at its peak introduced Islam to the islands.
 This community had fallen to eight families on Lewis (and one family on Harris) by 2010.
 By August 2017, plans were officially approved to build the first mosque in the area.
 Bahá'í Faith has been on Isle of Lewis since 1953.

 The Christian Sabbath is generally observed but some shops and licensed premises are open on Sunday.
 Since 2002, there is a scheduled air service to mainland Scotland and since July 2009 a limited ferry service on Sunday.